Fresh ground beans make a big difference in the flavor of your coffee. This is why having your own coffee grinder is beneficial.

 A slower motor actually makes less noise or none at all.
 It prevents the coffee grounds from getting hot like they can with a fast motor.
 Slower motor speeds also enable a grinder to get a finer grind without getting clogged.

 Conical burr grinders have more advantages over a flat burr grinder.
 They require less adjustment.
-Its design is better for getting grounds out and makes it easy to clean.
+The overall design is better for getting grounds out and makes it easy to clean.

-The slower motor prevents noise, hot grounds, and clogging.
+The slower motor limits noise, overheated grounds, and clogging.
 In short, the conical burr grinder will not disappoint.